wasabee-project/Wasabee-Server/README.md

 ## My personal data, GDPR and such!

 We do not store your real name, email address, or any personal identifiying information.
-We do store your GoogleID, the EnlID that V creates (if you use V), and your agent name (if you use V or rocks).
-If you configure Telegram (either here or at .rocks), we store your telegram ID as well.
-As support is added for other messaging systems, we will store any messaging identifiers you opt-in to.
+We do store your GoogleID, the EnlID that V creates (if you use V), and your agent name (if we have it).
+If you configure Telegram, we store your telegram ID as well.

 We do not retain historical location data.
 The only data point stored is your most recent check-in.
-If, at the end of your op, you use the web interface to set the values to something absurd (0,0 is handy), we will not know where you are or where you've been.
 Location data older than 3 hours is considered stale and removed.

 ## But... how do you make sure that only ENL agents use this.

 RES have RESwue.
 They techincally _could_ use this (minimally).
 But why would they?
 Why whould they trust us?

-The "good" stuff/features require agent verifcation.
+The "good" features require agent verifcation.
 We verify agent information with trusted ENL providers V and .rocks.
 We observe negative agent status (aka RES/SMURF).
 If an agent is not verified at V or rocks, they are displayed as unverified.
 You can add unverified agents to your teams if you want, that's up to you.
 We don't force people to use V or rocks.
 They are helpful tools, not systems that control.

 ## I already use use an enl.rocks community to manage my telegram channel.
 I don't want to manage a second list of users.